ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

 - The iterative solver works in parallel.
 The :math:`64\times 64\times 64`, :math:`p=1` problem runs about 1.98x faster on 2 cores and 3.4x
   faster on 4 cores.

+- Further improvements are possible, for example, applying some preconditioner to the system.
+This could reduce the cost further at the expense of a complicated implementation.

 References